Quispamsis New Brunswick residential neighbourhood in the Kennebecasis Valley

 Foundation Settlement

-Homes built during the late 90s/early 2000s boom often show minor settlement cracks in poured concrete foundations due to local clay-heavy soil.
+Homes built during the late 90s and early 2000s boom often show minor settlement cracks in poured concrete foundations due to local clay-heavy soil.

 Aging HVAC Systems

-Many homes from the 2000s are hitting the age where original heat pumps and air exchangers (HRVs) are reaching end of life, typically 15-20 years.
+Many homes from the 2000s are hitting the age where original heat pumps and air exchangers (HRVs) are reaching end of life, typically 15 to 20 years.

 What Makes Quispamsis Different